I like to share my knowledge on bonsai and am a keen writer on bonsai art!

-- Keep away from any direct heat or draft.
+- Keep your tree away from any direct heat or draft.

-- Keep your tree in an area with lots of sunlight, not too close to windows.
+- Keep your tree in an area with lots of sunlight, but not too close to windows.

 - Bonsai need humidity to keep the soil moist, so you should place a humidity tray close by.